 Don’t mix up a TOC with a thermistor stat

-Some devices might look like a TOC but could be a thermistor device (a modern thermostat) so make sure you know it’s a TOC before replacing a device because you tested it and found it open circuit.
-Thermistors are usually slightly larger than a TOC and will usually be open circuit at room temperature, but can give varying resistance readings at increasing temperatures.
-Check my article here for more info and photo of a thermistor
+Some devices might look like a TOC but could be a thermistor device (a modern thermostat) so make sure you know it’s a TOC before replacing a device because you tested it and found it open circuit (check my article here for more info and photo of a thermistor).
+Thermistors are usually slightly larger than a TOC and will usually be open circuit at room temperature, but can give varying resistance readings at increasing temperatures…

 If you find one of the safety devices has gone open circuit you should be concerned as to why it has failed.
 These devices are thermal fuses, which should only fail if the temperature has gone dangerously high.
 Therefore just replacing one without fixing the reason why it failed may result in the new one failing too.
 This is also why you should never run a dryer with any of these safety devices bypassed.
 It could cause a fatal fire!